adrelanos/tor-ctrl/README.md

 tor-ctrl GETINFO circuit-status
 ```

-That is not very clean to read, too much information, so lets organize it.
+That is not very clean to read, too much information, so lets organize it:
 ```sh
 tor-ctrl-circuit
 ```